This kabocha soup is creamy, satisfying, and made with just 7 plant-based ingredients. Gluten-free, oil-free, and packed with nutrients!

 - Using an immersion blender, puree the soup until smooth.

 - Stir in plant milk, then add salt and pepper and adjust seasonings to taste.
-Reheat the soup if it's too cold, but do not bring it to a boil.
+Reheat the soup if it's too cold, but do not bring it to a boil if using soy milk.
 Garnish as desired and serve while still warm.

 Disclosure: This page may contain affiliate links.
 As an Amazon Associate I earn from qualifying purchases, but the price remains the same to you.
 Thank you for supporting Ellie Likes Cooking!